-Repeal/12.05 Distillery: Repeal, named for the repeal of Prohibition in 1933, is a restaurant located in the former Virginia Avenue State Bank Building from 1924 at 630 Virginia Ave.
-They feature a menu of tacos, sandwiches and some southern specialties.
-They offer chef’s dinners on Wednesdays with a paired craft cocktail and prix fixe menu.
-It is attached to the 12.05 Distillery and features their spirits in the bar.
-The distillery, whose name comes from December 5, 1933, the date of the repeal of Prohibition, makes Vodka, New American Gin, Rhubarb Liqueur, Four Finger Rye Whiskey, White on the Line Wheat Whiskey, The Barreled Reporter distilled from a sour beer and The Corn Star Corn Whiskey.
+12.05 Distillery: The distillery, whose name comes from December 5, 1933, the date of the repeal of Prohibition, makes Vodka, New American Gin, Rhubarb Liqueur, Four Finger Rye Whiskey, White on the Line Wheat Whiskey, The Barreled Reporter distilled from a sour beer and The Corn Star Corn Whiskey.
 Tours are available on request, but currently tastings are done at Repeal until a new tasting room is opened.
 I really enjoyed tasting the Four Finger Rye Whiskey after a great dinner at Bluebeard across the street.

 Bloomington-based Upland Brewing Co. has a Meridian Kessler tasting room in SoBro or South of Broad Ripple at 4842 N. College.
 Here you can taste one of their ales, IPAs, stouts, lagers, saisons and seasonal offerings.
-I also saw their Pump House in Columbus, IN.
-You might check out the Open Society Public House next door at 4850 N. College where they feature brunch, dinner, coffee, wine, beer and cocktails.
-It has received great reviews as one of the top new spots in town.
+Their newest Indy location is in Fountain Square at 1201 Prospect St. I also saw their Pump House in Columbus, IN.

 Fountain Square Brewing Co. also gets good reviews.
 Started in 2010, they brew a number of ales, pilsners, porters and IPAs at 1301 Barth Ave.
 They do offer music events as well.